-The membership of the APBA V&H Division shall consist of persons or other entities who are interested in and willing to be active and participate in furthering the aims and purposes of APBA and V&H. The members of the V&H of APBA will receive a membership and registration card for their vintage boat(s).
+The membership of the APBA V&H Committee Division shall consist of persons or other entities who are interested in and willing to be active and participate in furthering the aims and purposes of APBA and V&H. The members of the V&H Division of APBA will receive a membership and registration card for their vintage boat(s).

-- 1. The V&H is open to all classes of former racing boats from Outboards through Unlimiteds.
+1. The V&H Committee Division is open to all classes of former racing boats from Outboards through Unlimiteds outboards through unlimiteds.
 The expanding popularity of Vintage activities makes it appropriate to clarify the types of boats that can be categorized as APBA V&H. The mission of the V&H Division has been to promote and preserve the rich history of APBA boat racing.
 To accomplish this, it is important that standards are in place to help participants restore, replicate or create boats that will reflect that mission.
-The goal is not to create a series of rules to enable static judging contests or inhibit participation, but rather to offer guidelines to members, participants, restorers and boat builders that will make it possible to continue the growth of V&H and thus achieve the Division's stated mission. - 2.
-Vintage Class Boats: A "Vintage" boat is designated to have been a hull style that was approved for racing between 1946 and 1992.
-The Vintage Class designates the various hull types using Groups.
-The Vintage Class Groups are defined as: - Group A Outboards hydroplanes and runabouts, Stock, Modified, PRO - Group B Outboard Performance Craft (OPC) outboard tunnel, V bottom, and flatbottom hulls - Group C Inboards all types - Group D Gentleman Racers - Group E Unlimited Hydros - 3.
-Historic Class Boats: A "Historic" boat is designated to have been a hull style that was approved for racing prior to 1946. - 4.
-Additionally, Vintage and Historic Class boats will fall into one of the following construction categories: - A. Un-restored Original: Self-explanatory.
+The goal is not to create a series of rules to enable static judging contests or inhibit participation, but rather to offer guidelines to members, participants, restorers and boat builders that will make it possible to continue the growth of V&H and thus achieve the Division's stated mission.

+Vintage Class Boats: A "Vintage" boat is designated to have been a hull style that is 25 years old or older older. was approved for racing between 1946 and 1992.
+The Vintage Division Committee Class designates the various hull types using Groups.

+- 1. The Vintage Class Groups are defined as: - Group A Outboards hydroplanes and runabouts, Stock, Modified, PRO - Group B Outboard Performance Craft (OPC) outboard tunnel, V bottom, and flat-bottom hulls - Group C Inboards all types - Group D Gentleman Racers - Group E Unlimited Hydros - 2.
+Hulls which are older than 25 years, but still legal to compete in Category Racing, must declare themselves to be either Vintage and Historic or their appropriate Class for the entire racing year.
+A hull cannot run both ways.

+3. Historic Class Boats: A "Historic" boat is designated to have been a hull style that was approved for racing prior to 1946.

+4. Additionally, Vintage and Historic Class boats will fall into one of the following construction categories:

+- A. Un-restored Original: Self-explanatory.
 (Note: An un-restored original boat may not meet safety requirements and may only qualify for static display.) - B. Restored Original: A boat that raced in APBA sanctioned events at the time of its original construction.
 A measurable part of the original hull structure, hardware, engine or appendages (cowlings, etc.) must be included in the restoration of the boat.
 The engine type used in the restoration must resemble one found in the original.
-If, due to scarcity of original components, a later engine is used, the type and approximate power output of the original must be maintained. - C. Spirit of Vintage or Historic: A boat resembling a race boat from the Vintage or Historic eras.
-The dimensions, configuration, and date of construction should be similar to boats that could have participated in APBA events of that era.
-The engine type must resemble one found in the original.
 If, due to scarcity of original components, a later engine is used, the type and approximate power output of the original must be maintained.
-A Spirit of Vintage or Historic boat can be named and numbered after a vintage or historic boat that it resembles if the original boat is not in existence.
-The V&H Chairman should be contacted prior to naming the boat to ensure the Name/Class-Number's eligibility.